-Return From Interrupt Cycle.
-Figure 18 illustrates the return from interrupt cycle.
-Normally, the Z80 CPU issues a Return From Interrupt (RETI) instruction at the end of an interrupt service routine.
+Figure 19 illustrates the return from interrupt cycle.
+Normally, the Z80 CPU issues a RETI (Return From Interrupt) instruction at the end of an interrupt service routine.
 RETI is a 2-byte opcode (ED-4D) that resets the interrupt-under-service latch in the SIO to terminate the interrupt that has just been processed.
 This is accomplished by manipulating the daisy chain in the following way.

 The normal daisy-chain operation can be used to detect a pending interrupt; however, it cannot distinguish between an interrupt under service and a pending unacknowledged interrupt of a higher priority.
-Whenever ED is decoded, the daisy chain is modified by forcing High the IEO of any interrupt that has not yet been acknowledged.
+Whenever "ED" is decoded, the daisy chain is modified by forcing High the IEO of any Interrupt that has not yet been acknowledged.
 Thus the daisy chain identifies the device presently under service as the only one with an IEI High and an IEO Low.
-If the next opcode byte is 4D, the interrupt-under-service latch is reset.
+If the next opcode byte is "4D", the interrupt-underservice latch is reset.

 The ripple time of the interrupt daisy chain (both the High-to-Low and the Low-to-High transitions) limits the number of devices that can be placed in the daisy chain.
-Ripple time can be improved with carry-look-ahead, or by extending the interrupt-acknowledge cycle.
-For further information about techniques for increasing the number of daisy-chained devices, refer to the Z80 CPU Product Specification in this document.
+Ripple time can be improved with carrylook-ahead, or by extending the interrupt-acknowledge cycle.
+For further information techniques for increasing the number of daisychained devices, refer to the Z80 CPU Data Sheet.